muthhus/cilium/Documentation/helm-values.rst

      - Labels to add to ServiceMonitor hubble
      - object
      - ``{}``
+   * - hubble.peerServicePort
+     - Create a K8s Service for the Peer service, and specify its port. ex.
+"4254"
+     - string
+     - ``nil``
    * - hubble.relay.dialTimeout
      - Dial timeout to connect to the local hubble instance to receive peer information (e.g. "30s").
      - string